zhouliguo/GRR/README.md

 # GRR Face Detection
-Image Grid Recognition and Regression
+Image Grid Recognition and Regression Fast and Accurate Face Detection

 This repository is under building